 - you have a temporary incapacity with a medical certificate

-- you’re impacted by a major disruption like natural disaster such as a bushfire or flood
+- you’re affected by a major disruption like natural disaster such as a bushfire or flood

 - you’re experiencing a major personal crisis such as family and domestic violence